ecthros/pina-colada/README.md

 # Piña Colada ![Build Status](https://travis-ci.org/ecthros/pina-colada.svg?branch=master)

 Piña Colada, a powerful and extensible wireless drop box, capable of performing a wide range of remote offensive attacks on a network.
-It can currently be controlled only via a command line interface, but a Command and Control remote server functionality is coming soon.
-An Android app allows you to control the Piña Colada via the Command and Control server.
+It can be controlled via it's command line interface, or connect to it's Command and Control remote server to be controlled remotely, either by web application or Android app.

 Please only use Piña Colada with explicit permission - please don't hack without asking.